 Louisiana law includes a doctrine called “contra non valentem,” which allows for the suspension of the prescription period in cases where the victim is unable to act (e.g., due to repressed memories).
 However, courts were often reluctant to apply this doctrine in sex abuse claims, making it difficult for victims to use this as a basis for extending the time to file a lawsuit.

 Louisiana’s approach to childhood sexual abuse lawsuits can seem contradictory.
 On one hand, the state has permanently eliminated the statute of limitations for these claims, meaning survivors can file lawsuits at any time.
-However, Louisiana also created a lookback window, which temporarily allowed survivors whose claims had already expired to file lawsuits before a set deadline.
+However, Louisiana also created a lookback window, temporarily allowing survivors whose claims had already expired to file lawsuits before a set deadline.

 To understand how these two legal principles work together, it is necessary to look at both the permanent statute of limitations removal and the temporary lookback window.